 Shadows and Depth

-Inset shadows give the illusion that elements are ‘sunk into’ the surface, while outset shadows give the illusion that the component is sitting on the surface.
+Inset shadows are faint and give the impression that elements are more ‘sunk into’ the surface, while outset shadows are stronger and give the impression that the component is sitting on the surface.

 Color Palette